Machine Identity Rotation: Securing Non-Human Identities

 Implementing machine identity rotation involves several key steps that can significantly enhance your organization's security posture.

 • Inventory and Discovery: The first step is to identify all machine identities within your environment.
-This includes certificates, API keys, SSH keys, and other credentials used by applications, services, and devices.
-For example, in a financial institution, this could involve identifying all the API keys used by various microservices that process transactions.
+This includes certificates, api keys, ssh keys, and other credentials used by applications, services, and devices.
+For example, in a financial institution, this could involve identifying all the api keys used by various microservices that process transactions, as well as any other sensitive credentials like database connection strings.

 • Establish a Rotation Policy: Develop a clear policy that defines how frequently each type of machine identity should be rotated.
 The frequency depends on the sensitivity of the data and the risk profile of the application.
 For instance, highly sensitive systems might require daily rotation, while less critical systems could use weekly or monthly cycles.